-Simply take a look at history!
+So let's take a look at some history.

-In the past, before the advent of object oriented programming, around the end of the fifties, much software was developed using programming languages that emphasized unstructured programming, sometimes are referred to as first- and second-generation languages.
+Before the advent of object oriented programming, around the end of the fifties, much software was developed using programming languages that emphasized unstructured programming, sometimes are referred to as first- and second-generation languages.
 Unstructured programming (or non-structured programming) is the historical earliest programming paradigm.
 It was heavily criticized for producing "spaghetti" code.

 There are both high- and low-level programming languages that use non-structured programming.
 These include early versions of BASIC, COBOL, MUMPS, JOSS, FOCAL, TELCOMP, machine-level code, early assembler systems (those without procedural meta operators) and some scripting languages.